-(a) the accounting policies adopted in measuring inventories, including the cost formula used.
+- (a) the accounting policies adopted in measuring inventories, including the cost formula used. - (b) the total carrying amount of inventories and the carrying amount in classifications appropriate to the cooperative. - (c) the total carrying amount of inventories pledged as security for liabilities.

-- (b) the total carrying amount of inventories and the carrying amount in classifications appropriate to the cooperative. - (c) the amount of inventories recognized as an expense during the period. - (d) impairment losses recognized or reversed in profit or loss. - (e) the total carrying amount of inventories pledged as security for liabilities.
+CHAPTER XII

-CHAPTER XII INVESTMENTS IN ASSOCIATES, JOINT VENTURES AND SUBSIDIARIES
+INVESTMENTS IN ASSOCIATES, JOINT VENTURES AND SUBSIDIARIES